droglenc/NCMTH107/modules/Goodness_of_Fit/CE3.md

 District      6.1%    15.0%    13.5%    21.7%    15.3%    18.2%    10.2%
 </pre>

-Use these results to determine if the age distribution in the jury pool accurately represents the age distriction of the district as a whole.
+Use these results to determine, at the 10% level, if the age distribution in the jury pool accurately represents the age distriction of the district as a whole.
 Make sure to provide explicit answers with your work shown for all [11 steps of a hypothesis test](../Hypothesis_Testing/11-steps.html).
 Also comment on whether the attorney's specific concern was warranted.

 ----